sagemath/sage/src/doc/en/developer/git_basic.rst

 and turned those changes into a new commit::

-    [alice@laptop sage]$ git add fibonacci.py
+    [bob@laptop sage]$ git add fibonacci.py
-    [alice@laptop sage]$ git commit -m 'return correct seed values'
+    [bob@laptop sage]$ git commit -m 'return correct seed values'

-He made her changes a PR to the GitHub sage repo and quickly got merged to the ``develop`` branch.
-Yes, his `fibonacci` function is not yet perfect but is certainly better than the original.
-Meanwhile, Alice changed the multiplication to an addition since that is the correct recursion
+He made his changes a PR to the GitHub Sage repo and got it merged to the ``develop`` branch.
+His ``fibonacci`` function is not yet perfect but is certainly better than the original.

-formula:
+Meanwhile, Alice changed the multiplication to an addition since that is the correct recursion formula:

 ..
 CODE-BLOCK:: python